mathewlowry/myhub-gpt/about/chatgpt experiment - method.md

 Then there's the questions of the Prompts.
 What's the best Prompt to create a newsletter summary?
 A knowledge visualisation?
 To generate ideas for a blog post or a paper?
 And does each prompt work well for all collections, or only some?

-In fact, to optimise the [[chatgpt integration system]] I need to test quite a few moving parts, so each experiment involves a number of different variables:
+In fact, to optimise the [[Chatgpt Integration planned]] I need to test quite a few moving parts, so each experiment involves a number of different variables:

 - the **Agent Prompt**, corresponding to the task the Agent is designed to perform for the User
 - the **Collection** of Hubbed items created by the User, to which the Agent Prompt is applied